BlueBrain/neurodamus/README.rst

 Building the docker container
 -----------------------------
 The docker container image is built automatically when a new tag is created in the repository, if a container with the specified version doesn't already exist.
 On manual pipeline runs, the container image is also built but not automatically pushed to docker-hub; you'll have to manually start the job in the pipeline you created if you want this to happen.
+Keep in mind that this is *optional*, the container image is *always* pushed to the gitlab registry!

 If you run the pipeline manually, you can also set versions for the dependencies:
   * `LIBSONATAREPORT_TAG`: git tag for libsonata-report